DafkeDD/ps-notify-and-some-other-css-edits/README.md

 # ps-notify-CSS-Edit to look like Nopixel

-you can see the instalation guide from #ps-notify link

-https://github.com/tnj-development/tnj-notify will be updated
+you can see the instalation guide from here https://github.com/tnj-development/tnj-notify will be updated

 # ps-notify (The colors are not the right ones!)